7span/flutter-launchpad-docs/docs/ci-cd/about.md

 # Pre-Integrated CI/CD WorkFlow

-Dashing-Kit provides pre-integrated CI/CD work with the following configurations.
+DashingKit provides pre-integrated CI/CD work with the following configurations.

 1. Triggers on every push to **main** and **development** branches
 2. Sets up Java and Flutter environment on GitHub-hosted macOS runner.